-As we all do our very best to navigate through this COVID-19 crisis, one ongoing struggle is learning to work and simply function normally with our daily lives from home.
+As we all do our very best to navigate through this COVID-19 crisis, one ongoing struggle is learning to simply function normally with our daily lives and working from home.
 One big aspect of this is still being able to attend classes, meetings, or just staying in touch with friends and loved ones.
 Even though the IT world has offered many solutions to this for some time now, it has become even more important in our current situations.

 Just a few of these options include Skype which is offered as a feature through your Microsoft applications, FaceTime which is offered through your Apple Products, and one of the most popular ones as of lately is Zoom.
 Zoom is a widely used application by universities offered so students can still attend classes virtually, businesses so that employees can still attend meetings, and even common resident users so they can check in and actually see and speak to loved ones even if it is not in person.